git-filesystem/git-filesystem.js/packages/git-filesystem/README.md

 # git-filesystem

 A shared abstraction for cloud Git providers exposing a file-system-like API.
+Use this to read & write to repositories like they're file systems.

 Supports: